 Every once in a while I’ll stay calm and try to diffuse a situation, especially when I don’t really know the people I’m suddenly in conflict with.
 For instance, some years ago I got into a confrontation with a couple of millennials about something called Gamergate, which I really didn’t understand but had read a story about.
 I let them fuss and fume, called them on a couple of things they said, let them calm down and then had a nice conversation with them that ended well; they thanked me for listening to them and their side of things.
 I could have really gone off the deep end but in that case I felt it was better to see if I could find a way to talk to them instead.

-Of course I could bring things closer to home by talking about people I know.
+I could bring things closer to home by talking about people I know.
 In at least 3 cases now I’ve asked people if I could interview them, only to see them do their first interviews with someone else.
 Each person started off with something like “I’d be too nervous to do an interview” or “I don’t know what I’d say”.
 Each of them I pursued more than a couple of years.
-Eventually, well, I already stated what happened.
+Eventually… well, I already stated what happened.

-One of those things we all have to learn sometimes is that it’s not always about us.
+One of those things we all have to learn is that it’s not always about us.
 Sometimes it’s timing.
 Sometimes a person is having a bad day and decides to take it out on you.
-Just last week I was having a conversation with a guy on Twitter about something and he said he was tired of being called a racist.
+Last year I was having a conversation with a guy on Twitter about something and he said he was tired of being called a racist.
 I said I hadn’t called him one.
 He looked back through his stream, saw that I hadn’t (I hadn’t even come close lol), and apologized for his overreaction.
-His assumption that, based on what he was saying at the time, was that I was going to call him one, which was strange because I’d began the conversation by saying I agreed with him on something. lol
+His assumption that, based on what he was saying at the time, was that I was going to call him one, which was strange because I’d began the conversation by saying I agreed with him on something.